Why I Will: Dr. Sofia Nastis, Physician, Wife, & Dog Mom

 Dr. Nastis is three years into her family medicine practice, with special interests in preventative medicine, obesity management, and virtual care.
-With the pandemic forcing patients to stay home, the demand for virtual care grew at a rate which may not have happened otherwise.
+With the pandemic forcing patients to stay home, the demand for virtual care grew at a rate that may not have happened otherwise.

 This small silver lining allowed Dr. Nastis to make significant headway in her virtual practice, connecting with patients from the safety of their homes using an online platform called OTN.
 Initially, she was a bit concerned that some of her older, less tech-savvy patients may struggle with the move to online care.
-But one patient in particular, a 70 year old diabetic patient to be exact, proved that technology isn’t just for the younger generation.
+But one patient, in particular, a 70-year-old diabetic patient to be exact, proved that technology isn’t just for the younger generation.
 Throughout quarantine, this patient has been able to use OTN to continue their ongoing appointments with Dr. Nastis without a blip.

 The benefits of virtual care extend beyond today’s context.
 Many appointments for both acute and chronic conditions can be performed at home and easily managed without the hassle of visiting a doctor's office.

 In speaking with Dr. Nastis, it’s clear how grateful she is to be able to see her patients in a new light, as their whole selves in their own home, alongside everything that makes them who they are.